 Place on the cold water supply a security unit with calibrated valve 7 to 10 bar max. (depending on local regulations), which will be connected to the sewer vent.
 Operate the safety unit according to the manufacturer's specifications.
-The pressure relief valve must be operated regularly to remove scale deposits and to ensure that it is not blocked.
+There should be no valve between the safety unit and the tank.